Dormant black hole candidates from Gaia DR3 summary diagnostics: Data availability

-The full catalogue of 21,028 RGB stars with excess RV and astrometric scatter, including inferred orbital periods and companion masses, is available on \href{https://zenodo.org/records/17271786}{Zenodo}.
-The data set also contains additional parameters and quality flags that allow users to select the 556 most promising RGB+BH candidates from the cleaned catalogue.
+The full catalogue of 21,028 RGB stars with excess RV and astrometric scatter, including inferred orbital periods and companion masses, is available on \href{https://doi.org/10.5281/zenodo.17271785}{https://doi.org/10.5281/zenodo.17271785}.
+The dataset also contains additional parameters and quality flags that allow users to select the 389 most promising RGB+BH candidates from the cleaned catalogue.
 An analogous catalogue for 19,664 main-sequence star candidates is also provided and described in Appendix~\ref{app:ms_candidates}.

 \begin{appendix}